shpwrck/k8s-security/README.md

 ## Motivations

 * Administration of Kubernetes cannot be done with Kubernetes
+  * Physical segmentation of the management and tenant workloads.
 * Control traffic and workload traffic cannot share the same network interface

 ## General Concepts